Victor-M16/Smart-Pharmacist/README.md

 This project repository holds architecture and website source code for the Smart Pharmacist final year engineering project being implemented at [Malawi University Of Business And Applied Sciences](https://www.mubas.ac.mw/) by Victor Mjimapemba, Khumbolawo Mussa and Grace Chiwaya.

 The project consists of a hardware and software element.
 The hardware element is an electronics project that is a rudimentary prototype of a carousel vending machine meant to dispense prescription medication.
-Further documentation for these componenents can be found in the `firmware` and `circuit-diagrams` folders.
+Further documentation for these componenents can be found in the `firmware` and `concepts` folders.

 The software component is a built from the ground up hospital management system meant to work in tandem with the prototype.